Citation (horse): 1948: three-year-old season

 Citation started the 1948 racing season with two victories over older horse Armed, who had been named Thoroughbred racing's 1947 Horse of the Year, in an allowance race and the Seminole Handicap.
 It is rare for a three-year-old to defeat older horses so early in the year, let alone a top handicap star such as Armed.

 After Citation won the Everglades Stakes and the Flamingo Stakes at Hialeah Park, Snider drowned while fishing off the Florida Keys.
 Calumet Farm hired Arcaro, one of Snider's friends.
 In Arcaro's first start on Citation, they lost to Saggy in the Chesapeake Trial Stakes.
 This was the last race that Citation lost for almost two years.

 Citation reversed the loss to Saggy in the Chesapeake Stakes at Havre de Grace Racetrack, which he won over Bovard by 41/2 lengths, with Saggy well back.
-Citation followed with his final Kentucky Derby prep, a win in the Derby Trial Stakes.
+"Cy" followed with his final Kentucky Derby prep, a win in the Derby Trial Stakes.

 In the Kentucky Derby, ridden by Arcaro, Citation won by 31/2 lengths over his stablemate, eventual 1949 Horse of the Year Coaltown, and Arcaro gave the widow of former jockey Al Snider a share of his Derby purse money.
 Citation was then sent to Baltimore where he won the Preakness Stakes by 51/2 lengths.
-From there he won the Jersey Stakes before going to Belmont Park in New York, and becoming the eighth Triple Crown winner by capturing the Belmont Stakes, tying the stakes record of 2:281/5 set by the sixth Triple Crown winner, Count Fleet.
+There was a 4-week gap between the Preakness and the Belmont Stakes, and Citation's trainer thought he should run in a race during that time as a "warm-up" for the Belmont.
+It was decided that Cy would run in the Jersey Stakes, which he won by an easy 11 lengths.
+On June 12, 1948, Citation became the eighth Triple Crown winner, capturing the Belmont Stakes by 8 lengths and tying the stakes record of 2:281/5 set by the sixth Triple Crown winner, Count Fleet.

-Citation then won the Stars and Stripes Handicap, equalling Armed's track record.
+Citation then won the Stars and Stripes Handicap, equaling Armed's track record.
 He next won the American Derby and the Sysonby Mile.
-After that came the Jockey Club Gold Cup at 2 mi, which he won by seven lengths over 1947 Preakness winner Phalanx.
+After that came the Jockey Club Gold Cup at 2 mi, which he won by seven lengths over 1947 Belmont Stakes winner Phalanx.
 He then won the Empire City Gold Cup.

 In Citation's next start, he deterred potential challengers and won the Pimlico Special in a rare walkover.
-Citation then traveled to California, where he finished the year with two wins, including in the Tanforan Handicap at Tanforan Racetrack.
+Citation was then sent to California, where he finished the year with two wins, including in the Tanforan Handicap at Tanforan Racetrack.

-By the end of his three-year-old season, Citation had a record of 20 starts, 19 wins and $709,470, for a new single season record.
+By the end of his three-year-old season, Citation had a record of 20 starts, 19 wins and $709,470, for a new single-season record.
 His total career record now stood at 27 victories and two seconds in 29 starts and earnings of $865,150.
 He had also amassed a 15-race winning streak.
 For his performances, Citation was named Horse of the Year, gaining 161 of a possible 163 votes in the poll conducted by Turf and Sport Digest magazine.
 Toward the end of his three-year-old season, he developed an osselet.